Automated and Manual Analysis

 - Quantitative urine chemistries such as urine micro-albumin, urine total protein, glucose, creatinine, urea nitrogen, calcium, magnesium, phosphorus, sodium, potassium may also be requested.

 - We also offer clinical urinalysis, which includes microscopic examination of urine sediment and urine dipstick chemistries to semi-quantitatively detect glucose, bilirubin, ketones, urobilinogen, occult blood, protein, pH and specific gravity in either random collections from cystocentesis or pooled collections from metabolic cage systems.

-- WBC (total white blood cell count)
+- WBC - total white blood cell count in thousands/uL

-- Hemoglobin concentration
+- HGB - Hemoglobin concentration in grams/dL

-- MCV (Mean Corpuscular red cell Volume)
+- MCV - Mean Corpuscular red cell Volume in fL

-- MCHC (Mean Corpuscular Hemoglobin Concentration)
+- MCHC - Mean Corpuscular Hemoglobin Concentration in g/dL

 - If a manual review of the blood is desired, a peripheral smear can be prepared by special request.
 We use a Wright Giemsa stain for these smears and manual WBC differential counts may be performed on these preparations.